 We recognize that everyone has different preferences.
 So while choosing the destination for your trip, ask yourself the following questions:

 - Is there a place you’ve always wanted to visit and have thoroughly explored, or is there a place you’re drawn to?
+Like the list of best islands to visit or some offbeat mountain locations.

 - Do you enjoy mountains, going to the beach, or exploring cities?